 A SENCO is responsible for the implementation of a mainstream school’s special educational needs policy.
 Among the ways in which they can help autistic students include devising learning plans, exam preparation and technique development, and providing SNAs and writing equipment.
 Regularly liaising with parents and also feature among their responsibilities.

-The care needs of someone who has autism often involves a social worker.
+Meeting the care needs of autistic people often involves a social worker.
 Help is typically sought after when difficulties arise because of challenging behaviour, mental health problems, and during transitions into independent living.
 Social workers develop strategies to cope with and overcome these issues, as well as provide access to services meeting family needs.

 If you do not have a named social worker or are unsure of your status, contact Tulsa – the Child and Family Agency.
 You may also request that your GP, paediatrician, your child’s school or Assessment and Intervention Team refer you on to one.

-Speech and language therapists can help individuals who have autism with all manner of communication problems, including their social skills, self-organisation and developing interpersonal relationships.
+Speech and language therapists can help autistic individuals with all manner of communication problems, including their social skills, self-organisation and developing interpersonal relationships.

 Typically, speech and language therapists are a part of HSE Assessment and Intervention Teams, or can be individually referred on to by your GP.
 Private therapists, as with most specialists, are available and whose practise details can be researched for on the Independent Speech and Language Therapists of Ireland’s online directory.